Israel Jacob Kligler: Public health

 Three years later he was sent by the Joint Distribution Committee to organize medical aid for the arrival of 1,600 Yemeni-Jewish refugees in Aden.

 He died a few months after his return to Mandatory Palestine.

 Political views

 Kligler's political views lay with the Brit Shalom, an organization espousing a binational solution for promoting the co-existence of Jews and Arabs in the State of Israel, views shared by his close friends Judah Magnes and Henrietta Szold.

 Commemoration

-Although there were many proposals to commemorate Kligler after his death, such as building a clinic in his name, publishing a book in his memory or the establishment of a fund for students in his name but as a result of the tumultuous events experienced by the community in the 1940s, little was realized and less survived over time.
+Although there were many proposals to commemorate Kligler after his death, such as building a clinic in his name, publishing a book in his memory and the establishment of a fund for students in his name - due to the tumultuous events experienced by the community in the 1940s, only a few projects were carried out and they did not last long.